huggingface/blog/summer-at-huggingface.md

 ### **NEW: Hardware Acceleration**

 Hugging Face is [partnering with leading AI hardware accelerators](http://hf.co/hardware) such as Intel, Qualcomm and GraphCore to make state-of-the-art production performance accessible and extend training capabilities on SOTA hardware.
-As the first step in this journey, we [introduced a new open source library](https://huggingface.co/blog/hardware-partners-program): 🤗 Optimum - the ML optimization toolkit for production performance 🏎.
+As the first step in this journey, we [introduced a new Open Source library](https://huggingface.co/blog/hardware-partners-program): 🤗 Optimum - the ML optimization toolkit for production performance 🏎.
 Learn more in this [blog post](https://huggingface.co/blog/graphcore).

 ### **NEW: Inference on SageMaker**